 These terms may be changed at any time without notice.

-The AVForums.com rules set out below are considered part of these terms.
+The AVForums.com forum rules set out below are considered part of these terms.

-If you do not agree with these terms, please do not register or use this Service.
+If you do not agree with these terms, please do not register or use the Service.
+Use of the Service constitutes acceptance of these terms.
 If you wish to close your account, please contact us.

 Primary forum rules